SandyHedia/Fake_news-classification/README.md

 ## Acknowledgements
 - The dataset used in this project is publicly available and sourced from [Kaggle](https://www.kaggle.com/).
 - The BERT model is provided by the Hugging Face library.

----

-Feel free to customize this README file according to your specific needs and preferences.
-If you have any additional details you'd like to include, let me know!